ayazhankadessova/Digital-Personal-card/README.md

 1. Clone this repo and run `npm install` to install the dependencies.
 2. Run `npm run div` to start the application.

+## Improve

+1. Make css not just alike, but more comprehensive :)
+2. Add some non-static components